Geographical Peer Matching for P2P Energy Sharing: Algorithmic Modeling for Geographical Peer Matchings

-We present in this section a formalism for the geographical peer matching problem in terms of finding a maximum-weight matching in bipartite hypergraphs.
-We then present how certain assumptions on the behaviors of the peers' preferences can simplify the problem.
+We present in this section a formalism for the GPM problem in terms of finding a maximum-weight matching in bipartite hypergraphs.
+We then present how to measure the complexity of algorithms solving the problem and how certain considerations on the behaviors of the peers' preferences can simplify the GPM problem.